Windsor (UK Parliament constituency): Boundaries and boundary changes

-The constituency gained the northern part of the County Constituency of Bracknell, including Binfield.
+The constituency gained the northern part of the constituency of Bracknell, including Binfield.
 Bray was transferred to Maidenhead and the Foxborough ward of the Borough of Slough returned to the Borough Constituency thereof.

+2024–present

+Further to the 2023 Periodic Review of Westminster constituencies which became effective for the 2024 general election, the constituency is composed of the following (as they existed on 1 December 2020):